ibm-cloud-docs/bare-metal/bm-migrate-bare-metal-add-on-software.md

 # Migrating bare metal servers with add-on software
 {: #bm-migrate-custom-image-control-panel}

-If your bare metal server has add-on software such as cPanel, MS SQL Server, Plesk, or R1Soft, you need to follow the vendor migration guidelines instead of capturing and deploying a custom image.
+If your bare metal server has add-on software such as cPanel, MS SQL Server, Plesk, or R1Soft Backup Agent, you need to follow the vendor migration guidelines instead of capturing and deploying a custom image.
 See the following table for the add-on software documentation links.
 {: shortdesc}

 Use this table to find the migration documentation link for the add-on software that your bare metal server uses.